SinghSuryaDeep/Agent-Observability-Langfuse/README.md

 Example queries:

 ```
-#Latest news about artificial intelligence in 2025
+1) Latest news about artificial intelligence in 2025
-#What is the current weather in Chandigarh?
+2) What's the current weather in Chandigarh?
 ```

 To exit, type: